Skip to main content

 loading...

-3. SecretVault: SecretVault stores the blinded chunks and embeddings provided by data owners.
-When a client submits a query, SecretVault computes the differences between the query's embeddings and each stored embedding in a privacy-preserving manner.
+3. Private Storage: The blinded chunks are stored and embeddings are provided by data owners.
+When a client submits a query, the differences between the query's embeddings and each stored embedding are computed in a privacy-preserving manner.

 Employees Example